 2. Plan & Build Your Project Scope

-Whether your project is “boiling the ocean” and making big changes, or just upgrading like for like, agreeing the scope and outcome of the project should be your number one priority.
+Whether your project is “boiling the ocean” and making big changes, or just upgrading like for like, agreeing on the scope and outcome of the project should be your number one priority.
 This project, as much as any other, is an excellent opportunity to change and fix things in your end-user space.
 Equally, it is the most likely project to be subject to scope creep.
-Without clearly defined boundaries, it is possible that your budget, time and resource to deliver could get blown in just a few weeks of ‘if you could just’!
+Without clearly defined boundaries, it is possible that your budget, time, and resources to deliver could get blown in just a few weeks of "If you could just!"

-Ensure that your scope and deliverables are SMART (Specific, Measurable, Achievable, Realistic & Time-Bound) and that your budget, timeline and resource plan enable you to deliver exactly what you said you would in your business case.
+Ensure that your scope and deliverables are SMART (as in Specific, Measurable, Achievable, Realistic & Time-Bound) and that your budget, timeline, and resource plan enable you to deliver exactly what you said you would in your business case.

 3. Plan Your Internal and Extended Project Team & Structure